KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/08/14

+- Fixes an issue where the countdown is abnormally missing in the Planar Fissure page for the Travel Log.
+The Planar Fissure event time has been set to: 2024/08/14 04:00:00 (server) - 2024/08/21 03:59:00 (server).

 ■2024/08/09

 - Fixes an issue where the game progress might become abnormal after taking a photo during the "Operation Memoria Snapshot" event for certain devices.